gediz/mpv-wiki/FFmpeg-versus-Libav.md

   with very old code.
 (At least ~500 LOC that could be deleted from mpv.)
 - Sometimes FFmpeg adds APIs we want to use, and Libav doesn't have them.
 This causes us pain, and the blame goes to Libav for not providing them.
+- Really messy backporting of major FFmpeg features.
+(E.g. see VP9
+  decoder: after it was developed and merged in FFmpeg, Libav picked up the VP9 patches, made their own changes, both functional and cosmetic, squashed it into one commit.
+The original authors of the decoder had to figure out what was changed and possibly improved, and what was purely cosmetic.)
+  (See also HEVC incident.)

 FFmpeg disadvantages / Libav advantages
 ---------------------------------------